 - Nizoral comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Nizoral refilled.

 - Take Nizoral by mouth with or without food.

-- Do not take an antacid within 1 hour before or 2 hours after you take Nizoral.
+- Do not take aluminum hydroxide within 1 hour before or 2 hours after you take Nizoral.

 - To clear up your infection completely, take Nizoral for the full course of treatment.
 Keep taking it even if you feel better in a few days.

 - Nizoral works best if it is taken at the same time each day.

 - If you miss a dose of Nizoral, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Nizoral.